 Going to university is a time of transition and personal development, and there may be times when your son or daughter may feel they would benefit from some professional counselling.
 The goal of counselling is to empower, encourage and support your son or daughter to help themselves.

-The University Counselling Service, offers students and staff a completely confidential service, and is open throughout the year.
+The University Wellbeing Service offers students and staff a completely confidential service, and is open throughout the year.
 In addition to individual counselling sessions, there is the opportunity to take part in groups, workshops and courses.

 What prayer and worship services are available?